yadavan88/data-plumber/README.md

 # data-plumber
 Moving your data through pipes, with ease!

+[Here](https://yadukrishnan.live/series/data-plumber) is the link to the blog series.

 A sample implementation showcasing clean, type-safe data integration patterns in Scala.
 Data-Plumber demonstrates how to build intuitive interfaces for transferring data between different sources and sinks - whether it's CSV files, MongoDB, PostgreSQL, or beyond.